Writes many articles on a variety of media, toys, and social subjects.

 HD DVD vs. Blu-ray

-In the mid 1990s, technological advancements had allowed high definition televisions to reach a price point that made them attractive to many consumers.
-As more homes started having these high quality image tv sets in their living room, the race was on to find the next generation of formating for movies.
+In the mid-1990s, technological advancements had allowed high-definition televisions to reach a price point that made them attractive to many consumers.
+As more homes started having these high-quality image tv sets in their living room, the race was on to find the next generation of formating for movies.
 This would lead to another format war.
 Toshiba released the High-Definition/Density DVD (HD DVD) in 2006.
-The Last Samurai, Million Dollar Baby, The Phantom of the Opera and Serenity would be the first movies available in this new format.
+The Last Samurai, Million Dollar Baby, The Phantom of the Opera, and Serenity would be the first movies available in this new format.
 A group representing makers of consumer electronics, computer hardware, and motion pictures formed their own research group called the Blu-ray Disc Association.
-This association had been working on their own next generation DVD for a while.
+This association had been working on its own next-generation DVD for a while.
 Sony released a prototype of their new technology in 2000 and in 2006 began the wide release of the Blu-ray player.
-The first movies offered on Blu-ray would be 50 First Dates, The Fifth Element, Hitch, House of Flying Daggers, Twister, Underworld: Evolution, xXx and The Terminator.
+The first movies offered on Blu-ray would be 50 First Dates, The Fifth Element, Hitch, House of Flying Daggers, Twister, Underworld: Evolution, xXx, and The Terminator.

 Netflix was no stranger to the dot-com business and knew how to capitalize on this new era of technology.
-They originally opened in in 1997 as an online movie rental business.
+It originally opened in 1997 as an online movie rental business.
 People would rent films from their site and Netflix mailed them the physical DVD.
 They have been hailed as one of the most successful dot-com businesses ever.
-They were so popular that they had become the fastest growing customer of the United States Postal Service’s first-class mail service.
-In 2007, Netflix would start their movie streaming service and by 2010 they had become the largest evening, internet traffic source in North America.
-Today, almost every movie studio, television station or movie rental show offers to stream some portion of their video libraries.
+They were so popular that they had become the fastest-growing customer of the United States Postal Service’s first-class mail service.
+In 2007, Netflix would start its movie streaming service and by 2010 it would become the largest evening, internet traffic source in North America.
+Today, almost every movie studio, television station, or movie rental show offers to stream some portion of their video libraries.

-In a world where people are able to watch movies on their televisions, computers or phones, streaming videos has become the dominant source of movie watching.
-People are now able to watch movies anywhere and at anytime.
+In a world where people are able to watch movies on their televisions, computers or phones, streaming videos have become the dominant source of movie watching.
+People are now able to watch movies anywhere and at any time.
 It has allowed people to have Instant control over their viewing desires and be freed from the physical obstacles of having to deal with a tangible object that takes up space.